robertwaredev/rwm-vault/Atlas/Scripts/The Biggest Secret to Becoming a Genius Music Producer.md

 If there's an easier way, then *do that.* Straight away.
 Then *keep doing that.*

-The moment your flow state breaks is the moment your inspiration surpasses your capability to create within the limitations of your knowledge.
+The moment your flow state fizzles out is the moment your inspiration has surpassed your ability to create due to the limitations of your knowledge.

 > *Dismissively, be a man attitude.*